rchavarria/blog-post-incubator/unpublished-book-notes/practical-vim-by-drew-neil.markdown

 `:cl[ose]` or `<C-w>c` close the active window `:on[ly]` or `<C-w>o` keep only the active window, closing all others

-### Tip 40    Organize Your Window Layouts with Tab Pages
+### Consejo 40 -   Organize Your Window Layouts with Tab Pages

 Think of a tab page as a container that can hold a collection of windows.
 Vim’s tab pages can be used to partition work into different workspaces.
 The `:lcd {path}` command lets us set the working directory locally for the current window.
 If we create a new tab page and then use the `:lcd` command to switch to another directory, we can then comfortably scope each tab page to a different project.